 On average, a regular medical treatment for acne goes around $170-$200 US per month, including the medication and monthly follow-up consultation with the dermatologist.
-For mole removal, it starts around $150 US for the removal of 4 moles.
+For mole removal, it starts around $250 US for the removal of 5 moles.
+For a correct pricing, a previous consultation with the detmatologist.
 The cost may vary if the doctor recommends lab work, shave excision, cauterization or even a surgery.

-Also, for acne scars or moles it could be recommended an electrofulguration or a laser treatment, such as Fraxel, Dermablate MCL-31, or other.
+Also, for acne scars or moles it could be recommended an electrofulguration or a laser treatment Dermablate MCL-31, or other.

 Get the Best Skin Disorder Treatment in Tijuana